FluidTrust/attack-propagation-doc/docs/source/general/installation.rst

 Recommended Developer Installation
 **********************************

 For developers, we recommend a mixture between the :ref:`update-site-installation` and :ref:`manual-installation`.
 Install first the tooling via the update sites (preferably with the installation file) afterwards only import the necessary plugins, for the development step.
 Eclipse should then automatically choose the correct dependencies for the inner instance.
-Usually the projects in the workspace are prefered over installed file.
+Usually the projects in the workspace are preferred over installed file.
 However, this can be configured in the launch config.

 .. note::
     The Palladio models use the CDO-Framework.
 For easier debugging it is useful to install the `CDODebugUtil <https://github.com/MDSD-Tools/EclipseAddon-CDODebugUtils>`__.
 It will automatically reorder the layout in the debug view to see the relevant properties.